 If a learner doesn’t feel like the training is important to their job (or their safety), they aren’t going to retain the information you give them.

-Immersive training combats that by providing context for the theoretical sections and an environment for the practical sections.
+Immersive education combats that by providing context for the theoretical sections and an environment for the practical sections.
 A learner’s attention is quickly recaptured if a simulation viscerally demonstrates to someone what happens if they get their safety procedure wrong.
 Of course, this training technique allows for a safe learning environment wherein learners are able to fail without consequence.

 You might think it's best to sit your staff down and do a data dump of information all in one go.
 However, if you throw a heap of information at a trainee and hope that most of it sticks, you’re going to be disappointed.
 Too much information results in a cognitive overload - a situation in which the learner is unable to process all the content.

 The reality is that people can only learn and retain a certain amount of information at once.
-More immersive training certainly helps, but there’s only so much data the brain can process and apply effectively before getting overloaded.
+More immersive teaching certainly helps, but there’s only so much data the brain can process and apply effectively before getting overloaded.

 At a certain point, effective training becomes everybody’s responsibility.
 Trainers might be designing and deploying the learning, but the effectiveness of that learning affects everybody in the business - nobody benefits from working with someone that’s ill-prepared.